 Right from the beginning, you can incorporate belly rubs and massages.
 Your baby is going to feel it through mum’s belly.

 Things start to get interesting around 18 weeks of your partner’s pregnancy.
 That is when the baby begins to hear the sounds of mom’s heartbeat and even her stomach grumbling.

-At around 26 weeks, your baby starts to react to noises both in and outside the womb.
+At around 26 weeks, your baby reacts to noises inside and outside the womb.
 It is an excellent time to begin introducing your voice to your child.

-Now your baby is able to hear; it’s time to watch what you say!
+Now your baby can hear; it’s time to watch what you say!

 If you talk to your unborn child a lot, your voice will be soothing to them, which will help when the baby arrives!